 So you know by now that ’50s hairstyles for long hair were all about glamour – and nothing says this more than a set of big undulating waves!

-Create your Hollywood-esque waves by using hot rollers, then gently brush out your hair and smooth in place with a little serum for some added shine.
+Create your Hollywood-esque waves by using hot rollers, then gently brush out your hair and smooth in place with a little serum.

-Editor’s tip: Whenever we’re creating retro waves, we turn to the reliable TONI&GUY High Shine Serum Drops for giving a glossy sheen to our tresses.
+Editor’s tip: Whenever we’re creating retro waves, we turn to serum for giving a glossy sheen to our tresses.

 Long Retro-Inspired Waves